-- Independent Auditors' Report - Management's Discussion and Analysis (required supplementary information) - Basic Financial Statements - Required supplemental section that presents budgetary schedules and other schedules for governmental funds.
+- Independent Auditors' Report - Management's Discussion and Analysis (required supplementary information) - Basic Financial Statements - Required supplemental section that presents required schedules.

 The Basic Financial Statements include two types of statements that present different views of the School's finances.
 The first is the Government-wide Statements.
 The government-wide statements are presented on the full accrual basis of accounting and include the statement of net position and the statement of activities.
 The statement of net position includes all of the School's assets, deferred outflows of resources, liabilities and deferred inflows of resources.
 The statement of activities summarizes the School's revenues and expenses for the current year.
 A net (expense) revenue format is used to indicate to what extent each function is self-sufficient.